The Inca Trail and the Salkantay are two treks that take tourists to Machu Picchu. Now we will tell you about the differences.

 In terms of history, the difference between these two walks is that on the Inca trail, you get to know more about the Andean culture through the archaeological remains associated with the Andean culture.
 As for the Salkantay trek, you can learn more about nature and geography.

 Accommodation in Inca Trail and Salkantay

-In these walks and mainly in the Inca Trail walk, tents that repel the rain, inflatable matras are provided, as for Salkantay there are houses or camps where you can rent a hut inside this there are beds.
+In these walks and mainly in the Inca Trail walk, tents that repel the rain, and inflatable matras are provided, Salkantay there are houses or camps where you can rent a hut inside which there are beds.

 Accommodation in the Salkantay